cariad/wev-awscodeartifact/README.md

 If you try to use `pipenv` before setting `CODEARTIFACT_AUTH_TOKEN` or if it holds an expired token, your pull from the repository will fail.

-`wev-awscodeartifact` extends [wev](https://github.com/cariad/wev) to handle your CodeArtifact authorisation token for you by running `wev pipenv install`.
+`wev-awscodeartifact` extends [wev](https://github.com/cariad/wev) to handle your CodeArtifact authorisation token for you.

 ## Installation

-[wev](https://github.com/cariad/wev) and [wev](https://github.com/cariad/wev) plugins are usually happy to run within virtual environments, but that's tricky if your project's `Pipfile` has _only_ private sources that require a token.
+[wev](https://github.com/cariad/wev) and `wev` plugins are usually happy to run within virtual environments, but that's tricky if your project's `Pipfile` has _only_ private sources that require a token.

 `wev-awscodeartifact` cannot generate a token before it's installed.

-For an easy life, I recommend installing [wev](https://github.com/cariad/wev) and `wev-awscodeartifact` globally, _outside_ of your virtual environment.
+For an easy life, I recommend installing `wev` and `wev-awscodeartifact` globally, _outside_ of your virtual environment.

 ```bash
 pip3 install wev